-D.2.1 The board should establish a remuneration committee of at least three, or in the case of smaller companies23 two, independent non-executive directors.
+- D.2.1.
+The board should establish a remuneration committee of at least three, or in the case of smaller companies two, independent non-executive directors.
 In addition the company chairman may also be a member of, but not chair, the committee if he or she was considered independent on appointment as chairman.
-The remuneration committee should make available its terms of reference, explaining its role and the authority delegated to it by the board24.
-Where remuneration consultants are appointed, a statement should be made available25 of whether they have any other connection with the company.
+The remuneration committee should make available its terms of reference, explaining its role and the authority delegated to it by the board.
+Where remuneration consultants are appointed, they should be identified in the annual report and a statement made as to whether they have any other connection with the company.